nickkraakman/tesla-turbine-telemetry/README.md

 ![Tesla Turbine Telemetry dashboard screenshot](https://waveguide.blog/static/github/valve-circuit.jpeg)

+However, a 5V relay might also be used.

 ### Accessing the logs
 Each time the RPM measurement goes from `0` to `>0`, the software will automatically start a new session, which is then logged to a CSV file for later analysis.